ergo-services/ergo/docs/extra-library/actors/health.md

 All callbacks have default (no-op) implementations.
 You only override what you need.

-`HandleSignalDown` is called when a signal transitions from up to down -- due to heartbeat timeout, process termination, or explicit `MessageSignalDown`.
+`HandleSignalDown` is called when a signal transitions from up to down, due to heartbeat timeout, process termination, or explicit `MessageSignalDown`.
 Use this for alerting, logging, or triggering recovery actions.

-`HandleSignalUp` is called when a signal transitions from down to up -- via heartbeat recovery or explicit `MessageSignalUp`.
+`HandleSignalUp` is called when a signal transitions from down to up, via heartbeat recovery or explicit `MessageSignalUp`.
 Use this to log recovery events or update external systems.

 ## Basic Usage